dvorberg/bible_reference/README.md

 # bible_reference
-Parse, sort and pretty-print Bible references
+Parse, sort and pretty-print Bible references.

 This module implements classes that I have developed to parse and output Bible references.
 With some 3,000 years of literary history,